-Already an avid gamer, this gamification instantly hooked me.
+I was already an avid gamer - this gamification instantly hooked me.
 After reading a book, I would log on to the computer in the libary and take a quiz to test whether I actually read the book.
 Getting enough questions right awarded me the points for the book.

 At different point thresholds I was awarded new things.
 A pencil, stickers, an eraser.
 These were fun, but what I remember more is a leaderboard.
 I could see where I ranked compared to other students across my class.
 I believe this ended up becoming the biggest motivator for me.

-It’s difficult to remember how many books I was actually reading (or even which books), but I eventually reached the top award that they had planned for.
+It is difficult to remember how many books I was actually reading (or even which books), but I eventually reached the top award they had planned for.
 Eventually at different thresholds they would just invite me to their room of goodies and say that I could pick anything I wanted.

-According to this site, Uncle Tom’s Cabin is 384 pages long, rated for grades 9 and above, and a whopping 32 Accelerated Reader points.
+According to booksource, Uncle Tom’s Cabin is 384 pages long, rated for grades 9 and above, and a whopping 32 Accelerated Reader points.
 This was 4 grade levels above what I was “supposed” to be reading as a 5th grader.
-The challenge was too alluring though.
-I’m pretty sure I had to ask my mom to buy the book because our elementary school library didn’t bother holding a copy of a book no one was ever going to read.
+The challenge was too alluring for me though.
+I am pretty sure I had to ask my mom to buy the book because our elementary school library didn’t bother holding a copy of a book no one was ever going to read.

-I employed a technique that I had learned earlier where you simply take the quiz with the book nearby as a reference.
+I employed a technique I had learned earlier, where you simply take the quiz with the book nearby as a reference.
 There were usually only 10 or so questions, so it was usually possible to pass without having fully read a book.
 Whether I got the points or not on this one didn’t matter.
-I was ashamed of myself and told myself I wasn’t a good reader.
+I was ashamed and told myself I wasn’t a good reader.